Was Devil’s Punch Bowl a concentration camp in Natchez?

 Remember that absurdly huge brick mansion picture at the top of this post?
 I set it there to show the kind of largess from funds in Natchez all due to slavery.

-Can you estimate how many women had been raped or their children sold to pay for all those bricks in Natchez, or how many slaves were denied food and clothing?
+Can you estimate how many women were raped or their children ripped from them and sold to pay for the opulent displays of wealth in Natchez, or how many slaves had starved to death in order for giant mansions to host elaborate dinner parties?

 Sadly, that disgusting plan of the Confederates worked all too well.
 As historians have said about the victims of Nazism, “the road to recovery would be long and painful” for slaves of the Confederacy after liberation.
 It even explains American “tipping culture” today.